istio/istio.io/content/docs/setup/kubernetes/sidecar-injection/index.md

 Each pod in the mesh must be running an Istio compatible sidecar.

-The following sections describe two ways of injecting the Istio sidecar into a pod: manually using `istioctl` CLI tool or automatically using the Istio sidecar injector.
+The following sections describe two ways of injecting the Istio sidecar into a pod: manually using the `istioctl` CLI tool or automatically using the Istio sidecar injector.

 Manual injection modifies the controller configuration, e.g. deployment.
 It